 Step 3: Verify your email address in Amazon SES

-You can verify you own existing email address, such as email@example.com.
+You can verify it with your own existing email address, such as firstname.lastname@example.org.

 After you finish this step, then send a test email from the domain to this email: